This profile is also available in French here.

-Find out more information on the housing finance sector of Burundi, including key stakeholders, important policies and housing affordability:
+Find out more information on Burundi’s housing finance sector, including key stakeholders, important policies, and housing affordability:

 - Access to Finance